-- 1. To maintain a beneficial clinical education to the students, clinical sites will use these clinical instructors to also aid in the completion of clinical competency examinations, checklists, proficiency evaluations, and other necessary forms for the students that may be required by the program and/or JRCERT, or ARRT. - 2.
-The clinical instructors are to provide feedback to the clinical preceptor and shall provide feedback to the ASR program and the students in the form of Rotational Performance Reviews (RPR's). - 3.
-Serve as a mentor and positive influence for the Cox College students and help train the students on all aspects of the job.
+- A. To maintain a beneficial clinical education to the students, clinical sites will use these acting clinical preceptors and clinical preceptors to aid in the completion of clinical competency examinations, checklists, proficiency evaluations, and other necessary forms for the students that may be required by the program and/or JRCERT, or ARRT. - B. The clinical preceptors are to provide feedback to the clinical liaisons if applicable and shall provide routine feedback to the ASR program as needed and the students in the form of Rotational Performance Reviews (RPR's).
+RPR feedback should be received monthly by the program from the clinical preceptor and acting clinical preceptor in months they work with students.